cwise24/snopsy/docs/module2/3_merge.rst

    :align: center
 .. centered:: Fig 4

-Remember, this is only a merge locally, you must still push these changed to the remote repository at Gitlab
+Remember, this is only a merge locally, you must still push these changes to the remote repository at Gitlab
 ::

     git push